 Being in the heart of Europe, traveling to surrounding countries was easy and inexpensive.
 I was on co-op with nine other students, and we traveled to many cities in surrounding countries including London, Amsterdam and Berlin.
 Each country gave me a different perspective.
 My work term also allowed me to develop an understanding of the way different cultures participate in recreational activities.
 I can now apply these experiences to my education here at home.
 Also, I am aiming to start my own fitness company upon graduation, and I now know how I must formulate a program to appeal to teenagers!
 This experience was very rewarding because I was able to help students build self-esteem while experiencing a different part of the world.
 It has inspired me to help change people's lives through recreation.

 What is your number one tip for anyone hoping to follow in your footsteps by working abroad?

 My top tip to anyone who might plan to follow in my footsteps, or do something similar, is to travel to other places while you're abroad!
 I know it can be a bit pricey, but it is worth every penny!
 These experiences are for ones that you'll remember for the rest of your life, and are some of the best moments you'll ever have.
 Make friends, work, travel, and enjoy!

 What are your future plans for going abroad and for your career?

-- Read How to Find a Working Vacation Job Before You Go Abroad to get the basics about going abroad without spending a fortune.
+- Read How to Find a Working Holiday Job Before You Go Abroad to get the basics about going abroad without spending a fortune.

 - Find out how you can teach English abroad to finance your overseas travel while building career experience with Teaching English As a Stepping Stone to Your International Career